yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Power_Management/pm_suspend_resume.rst

 |

-.. rubric:: Power Management Usage
-   :name: power-management-usage

-Although the techniques and concepts involved with power management are common across many platforms, the actual implementation and usage of each differ from part to part.
-The following sections cover the specifics of using the aforementioned power management techniques for each part that is supported by this release.

-.. rubric:: Common Power Management
-   :name: common-power-management

 .. rubric:: IO Pad Configuration
-   :name: io-pad-configuration

 In order to optimize power on the I/O supply rails, each pin can be given a "sleep" configuration in addition to it's run-time